 Jon sourced fruit from Henry Brothers’ Ranch high on Howell Mountain every year since his first vintage (conveniently this site is only 1/2 mile from his home).
 He always harvested from the same rows of Cabernet Sauvignon and Petite Sirah each year.
 The Henry Brothers’ Ranch was family owned for many years, but they eventually sold the ranch to AXA Millésimes, the owners of nearby Outpost Winery.
 This site is located high on the red soil slopes of Howell Mountain (with an uppermost elevation of just under 2,000 feet).
 This property is 36 acres of which 18 are planted to vines.
 Brothers, Ric and Bryan’s parents purchased this land in 1975 for $150,000; at the time it was forested along with manzanita and as Ric recalls a small prune orchard.

-Over the years, Bryan and his two sons have developed the vineyard site and grew nearly all red varietals including mostly Cabernet Sauvignon with a tiny block of Petite Sirah and a 1/4 acre of Sauvignon Blanc (the only white varietal that grew on site).
+Over the years, Bryan and his two sons have developed the vineyard site and grew nearly all red varieties including mostly Cabernet Sauvignon with a tiny block of Petite Sirah and a 1/4 acre of Sauvignon Blanc (the only white varietal that grew on site).
 The grapes were highly sought after with a number of mostly smaller producers purchasing fruit each year.
 After the sale of the vineyard to AXA Millésimes it was completely replanted in 2022.

 Jon hasn’t abandoned his musical career; he still performs occasionally, and we see him around Calistoga from time to time, but his musical outlets have primarily been channeled into wine making.
 He compares wine making to that of a symphony where musicians work together to create a harmonious sound – in wine making different nuances can be introduced from grape sites, barrels and style.
 He doesn’t want different characteristics to clash, rather he strives for balance in all his wines.
 In that regard he doesn’t necessarily consider tannins, bitterness or astringency bad components as long as they are in balance and managed correctly.